Local Symmetry and Global Structure in Adaptive Voter Models: Model Analysis

 To develop quantitative approximations, we therefore study the local dynamics around node $u$.
-In the scenario above, we can distinguish a \emph{local majority} of nodes with opinion $0$.
-Despite the fact that $C$ is no longer in consensus, local neighborhoods are dominated by opinion $0$ nodes.
-Similarly, we can distinguish a local minority --- initially comprising node $u$ alone --- of opinion $1$.
-In the subcritical regime, every connected component possesses a local minority and local majority.
-In the supercritical regime, these distinctions degrade as opinions become increasingly well-mixed.
+At the moment that node $u$ changes its opinion from $0$ to $1$, all nodes on $C(u)$ other than $u$ itself have opinion $0$.
+Even if further mutation events take place, it will still be true that local neighborhoods of nodes in $C(u)$ are statistically dominated by opinion $0$ nodes.
+That is, we can distinguish a local minority --- initially comprising node $u$ alone --- of opinion $1$ nodes.
+In the subcritical regime, every connected component possesses a clearly defined local minority and local majority.
+In the supercritical regime, these distinctions degrade as the number of active links increases.

 We will use this physical intuition to formulate a closed-form approximation in the neighborhood of the critical point.
-Write $\mathbf{m}(t) = \E[\mathbf{M}(t)]$ for the expected global edge count vector.
-Then, the dynamics in the edge count may be written
+Then, the dynamics in the expected edge counts may be written